Employment Equity

 Why should businesses be concerned about employment equity?

-Companies are increasingly being audited and fined a minimum of R1.5 million, or 10% of the employer’s annual turnover (whichever is the greatest); or 10 years imprisonment for non-compliance with employment equity reporting requirements.
+Companies are increasingly being audited and fined a minimum of R2.7 million, or 10% of the employer’s annual turnover (whichever is the greatest), or face 10 years imprisonment for non-compliance with employment equity reporting requirements.
 This is a hard pill to swallow for a process that is simple to implement with the right assistance.
 Skills Junction offers expertise and assistance with everything from skills development to the submission of reports and plans.
-With the E.E Report submission deadline approaching (15 January 2023), now is an excellent time to assess your company’s Employment Equity Plan and Employment Equity Reporting in light of the requirements.
+With the EE Report submission deadline approaching (15 January 2026), now is an excellent time to assess your company’s Employment Equity Plan and Employment Equity Reporting in light of the requirements.
 Contact us today for all of your Employment Equity training and submission needs.

 Quick Fact!

-Skills Junction is a SETA accredited training provider and a Level 1 EME with 100% B-BBEE compliance and 135% procurement recognition.
+Skills Junction is a QCTO & SETA-accredited training provider and a Level 1 EME with 100% B-BBEE compliance and 135% procurement recognition.

 “Your Development is our Driving Force”